 Join other design lovers once a week for six weeks at the Centre in Darlinghurst to learn about the major design movements and how they are impact our understanding of design today.

-When: Wednesdays 21 April to 2 June 6-8pm (a mini break is scheduled with no lecture on 19 May)
+When: Wednesdays 6 April to 25 May 6-8pm (a break is scheduled with no lectures on 20 and 27 April)

 Where: Australian Design Centre, 113 -115 William Street, Darlinghurst